Vkumar-sys/Codebasics_Rc_9_Adhoc_Queries/README.md

 ↪Q2> Generate a report that provides an overview of number of stores in each city.

-✔ The results will be sorted in descending order of store counts,allowing us to identify the cities with highest store presence.This report includes two essential fields:city and store count,which will assist in optimizing our retail opeartions.
+✔ The results will be sorted in descending order of store counts,allowing us to identify the cities with highest store presence.This report includes two essential fields:city and store count,which will assist in optimizing our retail operations

 ↪Q3> Generate a report that displays each campaign along with the total revenue generated before and after the campaign ?This report includes three key fields:campaign_name,total_revenue(before_promotion),total_revenue(after_promotion)(Display the result in millions)